AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 started manually, causing the window to stay in the tray and the previous connection to activate immediately.

+Every time the application starts it now refreshes the registry entry when autostart is enabled, so the path always refers to the currently running executable.
+This prevents console windows from appearing if the application was packaged after enabling autostart from a normal Python interpreter.

 ## Clipboard synchronization